binxio/cfn-waf-provider/README.md

     DataId: !ImportValue IPSetPredicate
 ```

-1. [Custom::RateBasedRule](syntax-yaml) to request a certificate without waiting for it to be issued
-2. [AWS::WAF::IPSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-ipset.html) which will obtain the DNS record for a domain name on the certificate.
-3. [AWS::WAF::WebACL](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-webacl.html) which will activately wait until the certificate is issued.
+Note: The predicates must be created/exist before the custom resource is created.

-Checkout the sample rules in [cloudformation/demo-stack.yaml](cloudformation/demo-stack.yaml).
+Checkout the sample rules in the [demo-stack.yaml](cloudformation/demo-stack.yaml) for more information.

 ## Syntax YAML